Environmental Due Diligence Services that are comprehensive and current with the latest requirements and changes in law.

 Decades of experience drafting environmental due diligence policies for numerous banks, as well as training their staff on these policies.

 We are the Choice Technical Due Diligence Consultant for many banks and law firms throughout the U.S.

 KERAMIDA's experience with site assessments and investigations is unparalleled.
 We were of the first firms in the nation to perform property evaluations in the 1980's and have been in the forefront ever since, as is evident from the volume of cases our firm handles, the many environmental due diligence lectures which our professionals have given over the years, and the training workshops KERAMIDA has conducted to advance the knowledge of affected parties.

 Our professionals have performed assessments for both purchasers and buyers, as well as on behalf of banks, law firms, cities, and insurance companies.
 Our experience has given us a broad perspective on both technical issues and regulatory constraints related to environmental site assessments in a wide variety of situations, such as housing developments, apartment complexes, farmland, service stations, manufacturing facilities, industrial complexes, health care facilities, and numerous other businesses.

 Phase I Environmental Site Assessments (ESA)

-Phase I Environmental Site Assessments by KERAMIDA are performed following the American Society for Testing and Materials guidelines, ASTM E 1527-00, as the minimum requirement.
+KERAMIDA performs Phase I Environmental Site Assessments following the American Society for Testing and Materials guidelines, ASTM E 1527-00, as the minimum requirement.
 Our procedures exceed the ASTM E 1527-00 requirements in several critical areas, with the client's concurrence.